Can Bulimia Kill You?

 How Does Bulimia Harm the Body?

-Bulimia and Nutritional Health Complications
+Bulimia and Health Complications

-Whether someone struggles with purging-type or non-purging-type bulimia nervosa, it can have a serious impact on their nutritional health.
+Whether someone struggles with purging-type or non-purging-type bulimia nervosa, it can have a serious impact on their health.

-Bulimia and Heart Health Complications
+Bulimia and Cardiovascular Complications

 Patient at doctor's office